Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 ##### Map Device Identifier

 Connected devices send their data using an external device identifier, e.g. IMEI, serial number, ...
 In this case the external id has to be used for looking to the device id used by Cumulocity.
 To achieve this the entries in the ```_TOPIC_LEVEL_``` can be used to resolve the external device identifier to an internal Cumulocity id.
-When a payload from this device arrives at runtime the external id is used to lookup the corresponding internal Cumulocity id with the help of a external id tpye.
+When a payload from this device arrives at runtime the external id is used to lookup the corresponding internal Cumulocity id with the help of a external id type.

 ##### Define templates and substitutions for source and target payload